 My Dog Won't Eat Kibble Or Dry Food Anymore: What To Do

 Give your dog something to look forward to – add tasty meal toppers to kibble and dry food!
-We have 5 delicious flavors of healthy, human-grade dog food toppers, and you can sample them all in our meal variety pack!
+We have 5 delicious flavors of healthy, fresh, human-grade dog food toppers, and you can sample them all in our meal variety pack!

 At Portland Pet Food Company, we often hear “my dog won’t eat kibble” or “my dog won’t eat dry dog food anymore,” and there can be a number of factors that could be causing this.

 Let’s look at some of the most common reasons that could cause dogs to stop eating kibble or dry dog food.